Are you interested in studying the prevalence of malaria or intestinal worms in underserved communities in Guatemala?

 Authors: William H. Young; Alana Carrasco; Joel Rodriguez; Lucio Zapata; Yolande Pengetnze MD; Patti Pagels MPAS, PA-C

-Durward A. Watson, PA-C, of UT Southwestern Medical School writes:
+Author: Durward A. Watson, PA-C, of UT Southwestern Medical School

 Download the graduate projects of two candidates for Master of Physician Assistant Studies at the University of Texas Southwestern Medical Center at Dallas:

-Assessing Community Interest in Health Education Through Short-Term Medical Missions
+Assessing Community Interest in Health Education Through Medical Missions

-Maria Ruiz, B.S., of UT Southwestern Medical School writes:
+Author: Maria Ruiz, B.S., of UT Southwestern Medical School

-"I took part in the UTSW Medical School trip to Chocola this year and last year.
+“I took part in two annual UTSW Medical School trips to Chocolá.
 This year, one of the resident family medicine physicians attending wished to conduct a short survey of the patients to help us as medical students find ways to be more involved, since our utility as clinicians is limited.